 a) Demonstrated system feasibility

-There are a number of examples of successful prototype operation in TVWS by complying with requirements of various regulatory organizations.
+There are a number of examples of successful prototype operation in TVWS by complying with requirements of various regulatory organizations (e.g., Federal Communications Commission (FCC), USA, Infocomm Development Authority (IDA), Singapore, etc.).

 b) Proven technology, reasonable testing

-Communications over TVWS have been tested by various regulatory organizations (e.g. Federal Communications Commission (FCC), USA, Infocomm Development Authority (IDA), Singapore etc).
+Experimental licenses have been issued for operation in TVWS in many countries (e.g. Federal Communications Commission (FCC), USA, Infocomm Development Authority (IDA), Singapore etc).
+Communications over TVWS are being tested by regulatory organizationsin those countries.

 c) Confidence in reliability

-Results of TVWS test trial campaign invited by various regulatory organizations provide confidence in the reliability of the proposed project.
+Results of TVWS test trial campaigns being carried out by various regulatory organizations provide confidence in the reliability of the proposed project.

 d) Coexistence of 802 wireless standards specifying devices for unlicensed operation

+This amendment supports mechanisms to enable coexistence with other 802 systems in the same band.
 A coexistence assurance document will be produced by the WG as a part of the WG balloting process.

 5. Economic Feasibility